SephirothMarasov/Equipment-Fault-Tracker/README.txt

 The database table in this example has STORE, SN, FAULT and DATE - you can adjust these to suit your own needs throughout the ACTION_PAGE.PHP, INDEX.PHP and BACKEND-SEARCH.PHP.

+For Loging in you have to update the CONFIG.PHP file with a username and password, the password needs to be salted first.
+When entering the password in the login screen you will use the unsalted password you used.

 When all the requirements and adjustments have been made to suit, upload the file into where you want to host your site i.e /var/www/equipment.fault.tracking.com then head to your domain address in your browser (tested on firefox, chrome and brave)